-To help prevent crimes or serious incidents the OSU-CHS Department of Public Safety, in conjunction with other departments on campus, issues timely warnings to notify Oklahoma State University Center for Health Science community members about crimes or other serious incidents in and around the which pose a serious or ongoing threat to the campus community.
-If a situation arises that, in the judgment of OSU-CHS's President or Vice President of Finance and Administration, Provost, Chief Operating Officer, Associate Dean, Safety Officer and the Chief of Security, or the designee of any of these position, constitutes an ongoing or continuing threat, a campus-wide warning will be issued.
-The warnings will be issued by the University Security Department at the entrance to each campus building and an email and text message will be sent to all students, faculty and staff through the use of "Cowboy Alert".
-A notice may also be posted on the website at http://www.healthsciences.okstate.edu/
+To help prevent crimes or serious incidents, the OSU-CHS Department of Public Safety in conjunction with other departments on campus, issues timely warnings to notify OSU-CHS community members about crimes or other serious incidents in and around the campus which pose a serious or ongoing threat to the campus community.
+If a situation arises that, in the judgment of the OSU-CHS President or Vice President of Finance and Administration, Provost, Chief Operating Officer, Dean, Safety Officer and the Chief of Security, or the designee of any of these positions, constitutes an ongoing or continuing threat, a campus-wide warning will be issued.
+The warnings will be issued by the OSU-CHS Department of Public Safety at the entrance to each campus building and an email and text message will be sent to all students, faculty and staff through the use of "Cowboy Alert."
+A notice may also be posted on the website at https://medicine.okstate.edu/

 The purpose of timely warnings is to provide the OSU-CHS community with more immediate notification.
-Anyone with information warranting a timely warning should report the circumstances to University Security Department at 918-625-8592 or in person at the West end of Founders Hall.
-Or contact Meagan Robertson, 1111 West 17th Street, Tulsa, OK.
-74107 at 918-625-8592 or meagan.robertson@okstate.edu.
+Anyone with information warranting a timely warning should report the circumstances to OSU-CHS Department of Public Safety at 918-625-8592 (CHS Tulsa Campus) or 918-453-3572 (Tahlequah Campus), in person at the West end of Founders Hall, or to the Chief of Security, Meagan Robertson, 1111 West 17th Street, Tulsa, OK, 74107 at 918-625-8592 or via email at meagan.robertson@okstate.edu.